 Even a well-designed compliance program may be unsuccessful in practice if implementation is lax, under-resourced, or otherwise ineffective.
-Prosecutors are instructed to probe specifically whether a compliance program is a "paper program" or one "implemented, reviewed, and revised, as appropriate, in an effective manner."
+Prosecutors are instructed to probe specifically whether a compliance program is a "paper program" or one implemented, resourced, reviewed, and revised, as appropriate, in an effective manner.
 JM 9-28.800.
-In addition, prosecutors should determine "whether the corporation has provided for a staff sufficient to audit, document, analyze, and utilize the results of the corporation's compliance efforts."
-JM 9-28.800.
+In this regard, prosecutors should evaluate a corporation's method for assessing and addressing applicable risks and designing appropriate controls to manage these risks.
+In addition, prosecutors should determine whether the corporation has provided for a staff sufficient to audit, document, analyze, and utilize the results of the corporation's compliance efforts.
 Prosecutors should also determine "whether the corporation's employees are adequately informed about the compliance program and are convinced of the corporation's commitment to it."
 JM 9-28.800; see also JM 9-47.120(2)(c) (criteria for an effective compliance program include "[t]he company's culture of compliance, including awareness among employees that any criminal conduct, including the conduct underlying the investigation, will not be tolerated").